-- Note: Always use caution when hoisting and pulling HYBRIFLEX. - Do not remove the protective sleeve.
-If it is removed during pre-testing, re-attach securely before hoisting the cable. - Do not attach the hoisting grip over the protective sleeve. - Hoisting grips should be attached no less than 508mm (20in) from the breakout point.
+- Note: when hoisting and pulling HYBRIFLEX always use caution. - Do not remove the protective sleeve.
+If it is removed during pre-testing, re-attach securely before hoisting the cable. - Do not attach the hoisting grip over the protective sock. - Hoisting grips should be attached no less than 5 feet from the breakout point.

-HYBRIFLEX cables are supplied in specific lengths from the factory fully terminated with polished connectors.
+HYBRIFLEX cable is supplied in specific cut lengths with fully terminated and polished factory connectors.